-How to Become a Special Education Teacher
+How to Become a Special Education Teacher About this section

 Special education teachers need to be able to explain concepts in terms students with learning disabilities can understand.

+All states offer an alternative route to certification or licensure for people who already have a bachelor’s degree.
 These alternative programs cover teaching methods and child development.
-When they finish the program, candidates are awarded full certification.
-Other programs require students to take classes in education before they can start to teach.
-Students may be awarded a master’s degree after completing either type of program.
+Candidates are awarded full certification after they complete the program.
+Other alternative programs require prospective teachers to take classes in education before they can start to teach.
+Teachers may be awarded a master’s degree after completing either type of program.

 Experienced teachers may advance to become mentors who help less experienced teachers improve their instructional skills.
 They also may become lead teachers.